 Of course they will!

-They are trying to win your business and what better way than to win your business than by giving you loan signings?
+I say this with confidence because they are trying to win your business.
+And what better way to do so than by giving you loan signings?

-Understand, you can notarize any document that you do not have a financial interest in.
-Which means you can do any signing for a deal that isn't yours.
+Understand that you are allowed to notarize any document, so long as you do not have a financial interest in it.
+Which means you can do a loan signing for any deal that isn't yours.

-Escrow and loan officers already do what it takes to win your business.
-It usually includes office lunches, handing out gifts, or hosted happy hours.
-But once they find out you do loan signings, they’ll give you signings instead.
-The best part is that it doesn't even cost them a dime to do so!
+Their efforts usually include office lunches, handing out gifts, or hosting happy hours.
+But once they find out you do loan signings, they’ll give you appointments instead — and the best part (in their eyes) is that it doesn't even cost them a dime to do so!

-Escrow officers can specifically choose whomever they want to sign their docs.
-Why shouldn't it be you?!
+Escrow officers can specifically choose which notary loan signing agent they want to handle their next closing appointment.
+Why shouldn't it be you?

-If you are a real estate agent, you should have been a notary signing agent years ago.
-It is the easiest part-time money you can make.
+If you're a real estate agent, working as a notary loan signing agent is the easiest part-time money you can make.

-At the minimum, if you are an agent who is also a loan signing agent, you should be doing all the signings in your real estate agency's office.
-Do the math, how many closings does your office do a month?
-Then multiply that by $150.
-That's the extra money you can make each month.
+Think about it like this — if you're an agent who can also do loan signings, there is absolutely no reason why you shouldn't be handling all the closings in your real estate agency's office.
+Take however many mortgage transactions your team does in a month, then multiply that number by $150.
+That's the amount of extra money you can make each month.